-- 811. While requests were made to DBP to provide exxplain the differences between forecast and actual operating expenditure, no explanation was forthcoming.
-The Authority's advice from its expert engineering advisor is that DBP does not currently adopt activity based costing, which would provide greater clarity of the allocation of DBP's operating expenditure to different activities and drivers, and there is no documentation from DBP to link movements in historical or forecast expenditure against specific drivers.
-430 - 812.
+- 811. While requests were made to DBP to provide explain the differences between forecast and actual operating expenditure, no explanation was forthcoming.429 The Authority's advice from its expert engineering advisor is that DBP does not currently adopt activity based costing, which would provide greater clarity of the allocation of DBP's operating expenditure to different activities and drivers, and there is no documentation from DBP to link movements in historical or forecast expenditure against specific drivers.430 - 812.
 The Authority has been particularly concerned to examine the reasons for substantial excesses of actual non-capital costs other than fuel gas over forecasts for these costs in 2009 and 2010.
 The Authority is less concerned about differences between forecast and actual fuel costs, due to the actual costs being less than forecast and the expansions and contracted capacity of the pipeline being different to those projected at the time the forecasts were made (as addressed at paragraphs 200 to 202 of this draft decision). - 813.
 DBP has provided information on a breakdown of actual operating expenditure for the years 2008 to 2010 (Table 52).
-This information provides some basis to examine the reasons for the excess of actual over forecast costs in 2009 and 2010 for cost items other than fuel gas.
-DBP has claimed confidentiality over the breakdown of actual operating expenditure.
-Accordingly, the Authority's unredacted analysis of this breakdown of expenditure in the following paragraphs is contained in a condiential Appendix 4 to this draft decision.
+This information provides some basis to examine the reasons for the excess of actual over forecast costs in 2009 and 2010 for cost items other than fuel gas. - 814.
+The table below provides the Authority's analysis of this breakdown of expenditure.

-Forecast values from Appendix 2 of the Authority's Final Decision on Proposed Revisions to the Access Arrangement for the Dampier to Bunbury Natural Gas Pipeline, 2 November 2005.
+428 Forecast values from Appendix 2 of the Authority's Final Decision on Proposed Revisions to the Access Arrangement for the Dampier to Bunbury Natural Gas Pipeline, 2 November 2005.
 Values converted to real dollar values of 31 December 2010 using the inflation factors of the Authority.